cs128-illinois/activity-visual-debugging/README.md

 # Visual debugging
 ----------------

 LLDB (the **L**ow **L**evel **D**e**B**ugger) is a helpful debugging tool.
 Since we are using VSCode for C++ in this class, we can use the lldb visual debugging tool to help us look through our code for issues.
-In today’s lab, you’ll be going over the basics of how to use this debugging tool.
+In today’s lab, you’ll go over the basics of using this debugging tool.

-For this lab, all commands should be executed from the root directory of the repository you cloned above.
-In a minute, your lab facilitator will run through solving the first bug (of four!) in the given code, and we strongly encourage you to follow along on your own machine.
-You’ll be figuring out the rest of the bugs in groups with your peers.
+For this lab, you should execute all commands from the root directory of the repository you cloned above.
+In a minute, your lab facilitator will run through solving the first bug (of four!) in the given code, and we strongly encourage you to follow along on your machine.
+After that, you’ll figure out the rest of the bugs in groups with your peers.

 Here is a short table describing the actions you can take while using the VSCode lldb tool: